drawsmcgraw/tacticalprogramming/content/user-auth-in-tanzu-tkg.md

 ## Update Okta App with Callback URL

-As part of the supervisor cluster creation, TKG created a load balancer for you.
+As part of the management cluster creation, TKG created a load balancer for you.
 In Amazon, it's an ELB, in Azure, it's whatever Azure calls their load balancers.
 On vSphere, you should have a public IP that's been created for you.
 Regardless, the method for finding that callback URL is the same.

 You should have been given the kubeconfig as part of the cluster creation process.
 Just in case that's not the case, here's how to fetch it:

 ```
-# fetch admin kubeconfig for 'id-mgmt-test' supervisor cluster
+# fetch admin kubeconfig for 'id-mgmt-test' management cluster
 tanzu management-cluster kubeconfig get id-mgmt-test –admin
 ```

-Change your context over to your supervisor cluster and:
+Change your context over to your management cluster and:

 ```
 kubectl get all -n pinniped-supervisor | grep -i LoadBalancer